UoA-eResearch/dashboard-graphql/README.md

 * Built using the [Serverless Framework](https://serverless.com/)
 * Packaged with Webpack using the serverless-bundle plugin
 * Supports debugging with Visual Studio Code
-* TO DO: Add support for unit testing
+* Supports unit and integration testing using Jest
+* Built-in code linting with ESlint

 ## Setup